davidjb/dont-panic/README.md

 From _The Hitchhiker’s Guide to the Galaxy_ by Douglas Adams.

-The aim of this project is to calm the plethora of dark patterns experienced online, many of which seek to induce fear, anxiety and panic.
+The aim of this project is to calm the plethora of dark patterns experienced online, many of which seek to induce fear, anxiety and panic to influence your behaviour as you browse.

 ## Contributing